Everybody Comes to Rick's: Stage production

-In July 1991, Everybody Comes to Rick's was produced by David Kelsey at the Whitehall Theatre in London.
-It ran for six weeks.
-Leslie Grantham played Rick.
+In February 1991, Everybody Comes to Rick's was produced by David Kelsey at the Churchill Theatre in Bromley, Kent - advertised as both Rick's Bar in Casablanca and Everybody Comes to Rick's Bar in Casablanca.
+In April it transferred to the West End, running at the Whitehall Theatre for six weeks under the simplified title Rick's Bar Casablanca.
+Leslie Grantham played Rick, Shelley Thompson was Lois, and Edward de Souza played Louis Renault.

 The authors

 Murray Burnett

 Murray Burnett was born in New York City on December 28, 1910.
 He was a high school teacher at Central Commercial High School before becoming a playwright.

-After a trip to Europe in 1938 to help their Jewish relatives smuggle money out of Nazi-occupied Austria, the Burnetts went to the Mediterranean.
+After a trip to Europe with his wife Frances in 1938 to help their Jewish relatives smuggle money out of Nazi-occupied Austria, the Burnetts went to the Mediterranean.
 They saw many exiles and refugees there.
 Burnett was inspired by events to make notes for a play.

 He completed the play about "Rick's" during the summer of 1940, in collaboration with his writer friend, Joan Alison.
 Their first play, One in a Million, an anti-Nazi spy vehicle, attracted the interest of director Otto Preminger, but no film project developed.